10 of the best pizza places in Las Vegas

 “<3 is shaped like pizza for a reason.”
 Amen, Rachel Wolchin.

 Pizza is a beloved food group, especially in Las Vegas.
-There are dozens of spots in Vegas from the neighborhood favorites to the places on The Strip.
+From pizza by the slice to pizza deals, there are dozens of great pizza restaurants in Vegas.

-Everyone has their own lists of the top places and slices including Eater and Thrillist, and here’s ours.
+Everyone has their own list of the top pizza places and slices including Eater and Thrillist, and here's ours.
 (Listed in alphabetical order since it was a team effort and no one is ever going to agree on the same ranking.)

 Anthony & Mario’s Broadway Pizzeria